 IELTS uses either a test-booklet or computer format for its Reading, Writing, and Listening tests, all of which are completed together in one sitting.
 Speaking takes place separately.
 In most cases, Speaking interviews are scheduled on the same day as the booklet or computer test.
 However, sometimes the interview can be scheduled up to one week before or after you take the rest of the exam by booklet or computer.
 You will receive instructions about this when you register for the IELTS at your local test center.

-Part 1 is like a personal interview.
-It lasts about 4-5 minutes.
+IELTS Speaking Part 1 is like a personal interview.
+Speaking Part 1 lasts about 4-5 minutes.
 You will in introduce yourself and talk about IELTS Speaking topics related to your life and your experiences in response to the examiner’s questions.
 Think of this interaction as “small talk.”
 These are the kinds of questions you might exchange with someone you just met.

-Part 2 is called the “long turn.”
-Here, you are given a question on a topic and some sub-points you must cover in your speech.
+IELTS Speaking Part 2 is called the “long turn.”
+In Speaking Part 2, you are given a question on a topic and some sub-points you must cover in your speech.
 You will have a minute to prepare a response, and your goal is to speak for about 2 minutes.
 The examiner may ask you some follow-up questions when you finish your short speech.

-Finally, you’ll have a conversation on the same (or similar) issue you spoke about in Part 2.
-This will be a discussion, much like the first section of the exam (Part 1).
+Finally, you’ll have a conversation on the same (or similar) issue you spoke about in Part 2 in IELTS Speaking Part 3.
+Speaking Part 3 will be a discussion, much like the first section of the exam (Part 1).
 However, the questions are more complicated because they require you to offer an opinion or some analysis.
 To illustrate, imagine your Part 2 topic is to describe a happy memory from your childhood.
 In Part 3, the examiner could ask you: “What are some important things a person should do in order to live a happy life?”
 Here, the theme of “happiness” connects both sections.

 Fluency & Coherence

-This category on the IELTS Speaking rubric measures your ability to use words effectively–your command of spoken English vocabulary, in other words.
+On the Speaking rubric, Lexical Resource measures your ability to use words effectively–your command of spoken English vocabulary, in other words.
 To get a top score, use words in the correct context, with the correct meaning.
 And your word use is not just tested at the individual word level, but at the level of idioms and phrases.
 Want to know more?
 Again, we’ve got you covered!
-Our guide to Lexical Resource for IELTS Speaking will tell you everything you need to know.
+Our guide to Lexical Resource for Speaking will tell you everything you need to know.

 If you can’t use English on a regular basis, then it can be helpful to listen to recordings of English speakers.
 Pause the recordings occasionally and attempt to pronounce entire sentences exactly the same way as the speaker.
 Try to copy the speaker’s tone (the rise or fall of the voice).
 Also try to copy how the speaker speeds up, slows down, and pauses throughout the sentence.
 Even try to mimic the speaker’s emotion!
 You may feel a little silly doing this exercise, but that is actually a sign you’re doing it correctly!
 Over time, you will develop your ear to hear the sounds of English and reproduce them more accurately.